 How to Enjoy This Recipe

-I hope you like these apples, and you will give them a try soon.
-If you make it, let me know in this post or send me an Instagram message or share you photos adding the hashtag #havocinthekitchen.
+I hope you like this Maple Pecan Sautéed Apples, and you will give it a try shortly.
+If you make it, please let me know in the comment section of this post below, send me an Instagram message, or share your photos by adding the hashtag #havocinthekitchen.

 Cheers!